 Cedar nut takes two years to mature and a good harvest happens approximately once every four years.
-Collecting pine nuts is source of income in many rural areas.
+Collecting pine nuts is a source of income in many rural areas.
 During the fall, the collectors go off into the forest for a few weeks to pick cedar nuts.
 The work of pine nut gatherers is toilsome.
 They live in tents and it gets cold at night.

 The cedar cones are collected as “windfall” cones from the ground.
 This ensures that only the ripe nuts are harvested, which has the highest nutrient and oil content.
 Sometimes the cones are gathered by striking the trunk with a large wooden mallet, which causes both mature and immature cones to fall to the ground and the tree is damaged.

 Pine nuts can stay inside the cones with the vitality retained for over a decade.
 For the sake of oil production, the nuts should not be removed from the cones until it’s time to press the oil.
-However, as it is incovenient to transport the nuts within the cones, the removal of the nuts often takes place in the forest, using special devices.
-The mixture falling out of the cracker are separated by using a speical type of sieve in the shape of a trough with holes.
+However, as it is inconvenient to transport the nuts within the cones, the removal of the nuts often takes place in the forest, using special devices.
+The mixture falling out of the cracker are separated by using a special type of sieve in the shape of a trough with holes.
 After arriving back home, the nuts are cleaned and dried and then stored or sold to dealers.
 Cedar nuts must be kept in a refrigerator, usually with a shelf life of 6 to 12 months.
 If frozen in a freezer, they can be kept indefinitely.
 Usually, the in-shell nuts are sold to local nut shelling factories or exported to China, where they are shelled and sent overseas.
 They are usually marketed shelled, and sometimes in the shell.

 Pine nuts shelling processes

 In the pine nuts shelling factories, using a specialized pine nuts shelling machine which can crack the shells open upon impact with no damage to pine nut kernels.
-After elaborate cleaning and selecting, a portion of the nut kernels are packed(usually vacuum-packed to avoid oxidation) and ready for shipment.
-The remainder are further processed to produce cedar nut oil.
+After elaborate cleaning and selecting, a portion of the nut kernels is packed(usually vacuum-packed to avoid oxidation) and ready for shipment.
+The remainder is further processed to produce cedar nut oil.
 As the pine nuts contain some volatile oils which start evaporating after shelling, it is necessary to press the oil immediately after the nuts are shelled.

 IV.
 Pine Nut Oil Production Methods and Benefits of Pine Nut Oil